QI2lab/merfish3d-analysis/README.md

 _WARNING: alpha software._ We are sharing this early in case it is useful to other groups.
 Please expect breaking changes.
 Examples of running the package are found in `/Examples`.

 GPU accelerated post-processing for 3D MERFISH data.
 This package currently **Linux only** due to RAPIDS.AI package availabilty.
-There are examples on how to convert data into our `Datastore` object in the examples folder.
-Additionally, there are two examples using publicly available data.
-One with a simulation (`statphysbio_synthetic`) and one from Brain Image Library data (`zhuang_lab`).
+Documentation is available at [documentation link here]().

 ## Installation